wsilva08/NextEngine/README.md

 ---

 That's it!
-Your application is now live.
+Your application is now built and deployed using a modern, efficient workflow.
+To update the site in the future, you just need to pull the latest changes with `git pull` and run the build command `npm run build` again.